Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Phenomenological model

-Following the definition of the coupling coefficients and taking the example of the oblique excitation, the wave can be transmitted with a coefficient $t'$ to the second oblique branch (called "transmission" branch), reflected with a coefficient $r$ into a topological mode with same chirality propagating along the downward vertical branch ("reflection" branch), coupled to a mode with opposite chirality with a coefficient $\epsilon$ propagating along the upward vertical branch ("forbidden" branch), or back-scattered into the mode with opposite chirality into the excitation branch with coefficient $\epsilon''$.
+Following the definition of the coupling coefficients and taking the example of the oblique excitation, the wave can be transmitted with a coefficient $t'$ to the second oblique branch (called "transmission" branch), reflected with a coefficient $r$ into a topological mode with same helicity propagating along the downward vertical branch ("reflection" branch), coupled to a mode with opposite helicity with a coefficient $\epsilon$ propagating along the upward vertical branch ("forbidden" branch), or back-scattered into the mode with opposite helicity into the excitation branch with coefficient $\epsilon''$.
 Similarly in the second case, and with equivalent denomination, the wave coming from a vertical branch can be coupled to the transmission branch ($t$), the reflection branch (downward oblique branch, $r$), the forbidden branch (upward branch, $\epsilon$), or back-scattered ($\epsilon'$).
 As shown above, the coefficients $r$ and $\epsilon$ must be the same in both cases (excitation from a vertical or an oblique branch), but the transmission and back-scattering coefficients can be different.
 The evolutions with frequency of the squared modulus of the transmission, reflection and forbidden transmission coefficients are plotted on Fig.~\ref{fig:defcoeff}(b), in solid lines for the vertical excitation, and with colored crosses for the oblique excitation.
 First, we can verify that the transmission and the reflection coefficients have nearly equal values in both configurations.
 Second, it appears clearly that the coefficient $\epsilon$ is weak (see green solid line).
-For this reason, it cannot be evaluated by this method because the average value, below 1\% in intensity, is most probably relied to the reflection of the transmitted and reflected waves on the PMLs surrounding the simulation domain.
+For this reason, it cannot be evaluated by this method because the average value, below 1\% in intensity, could be related to the reflection of the transmitted and reflected waves on the PMLs surrounding the simulation domain.
 As a consequence, $\abs{\epsilon}^2$ can have any value between 0 and about 1\%.
 As numerically $\abs{t}^2+\abs{r}^2\approx 1$, $\epsilon'$ and $\epsilon''$ are confirmed to be, as $\epsilon$, much smaller than 1.
 In that case, as the coefficient $r$ is supposed to be the same in oblique or vertical excitation, energy conservation implies that $\abs{t}\approx\abs{t'}$, which is correctly reproduced by the numerical simulation.
 This tends to show that topological protection is mostly conserved at the splitter.
 The dashed line is a second order fit of $\abs{r}^2$, which varies between 84 and 76\%.
 The distribution of the magnetic field amplitude is plotted on Fig.~\ref{fig:defcoeff}(c) and (d) respectively for oblique and vertical excitation, at a frequency of 212 THz.
 We can visually verify the equality of the transmission and reflection coefficients.
-A very faint intensity can be distinguished along the forbidden channel, which may be again attributed to weak reflection of the transmitted and reflected fields on PMLs.
+A very faint field can be distinguished along the forbidden channel, which may be again attributed to weak reflection of the transmitted and reflected fields on PMLs.
 As a conclusion, it is reasonable to consider \textit{as a first approximation} that the splitter conserves topological protection: an incident topological mode can be either coupled to the transmission channel (characterized by coefficients $t$ of $t'$), the reflection channel (coefficient $r$), but not to the forbidden channel, neither being back-reflected.
-These results agree well with those obtained by Ma et al\cite{ma_topological_2019} for a similar splitter but with triangular holes.
+Those results agree well with those obtained by Ma et al\cite{ma_topological_2019} for a similar splitter but with triangular holes.
+In equation \ref{eq:mk}, it appears that perfect topological protection corresponds to $\phi=\phi'$ and $\gamma=\delta=0$, which we suppose in the next paragraph.